Developer-Autodesk/viewer-javascript-tutorial/chapters/chapter-1.md

 This command will download the following modules into the node_modules directory:

 * express: Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
-* request: Request is designed to be the simplest way possible to make http calls.
+* request: Request is designed to be the simplest way possible to make Http calls.
 It supports HTTPS and follows redirects by default.
 * serve-favicon: Node.js middleware for serving a favicon.

-### Setup your local server
+### Set up your local server

 Rename or copy the ./credentials_.js file into ./credentials.js